code-and-effect/effective_website/TALK.md

 - Notice the partials

-TIME SAVER #10: Partials partials partials
+TIME SAVER #10: Intelligent use of partials.
+The _ resource and _ form partials

 ## Add Approve and Decline scaffolding